balajisk83/myDocs/ShareView.md

 Another step towards better team collaboration
 With Noco VIEWs, Share customized data that you wish, the way you want!

-GRID views are great way of sharing information sub-set to different set of people.
+GRID views are great way of sharing information sub-set to different team/people.
 They will be able to see all updates being made to the view in real-time, but wont be able to make any changes to your database.
 Go ahead, create one click shared views.
 Your team will get information access that they need- without compromising on entire database access.

 ## Features
 - Customize table data into different views depending on the team/ audience